-- Children and young people have a right to: - Feel safe, be listened to, and have their wishes and feelings taken into account. - Confidently report abuse, knowing their concerns will be treated seriously, and knowing they can safely express their views and give feedback. - Contribute to the development of Shipbourne School safeguarding policies. - Receive help from a trusted adult. - Learn how to keep themselves safe, including online.
+- Children and young people have a right to: - o Feel safe, be listened to, and have their wishes and feelings taken into account. - Confidently report abuse, neglect or exploitation, knowing their concerns will be treated seriously, and knowing they can safely express their views and give feedback. - o Contribute to the development of Shipbourne School safeguarding policies. - Receive help from a trusted adult. - Learn how to keep themselves safe, including online.